 We are committed to providing a safe, secure, happy, caring and supportive environment, recognised by Ofsted.
 All the staff, both teaching and non-teaching, have a responsibility for the children at our school and parents should feel secure that their children are in safe hands.
 The children remain with their class teacher for most of the time where a strong, secure relationship is fostered.
 Pastoral care is essential and is provided in a positive and sympathetic way by our staff, who take the pastoral part of their role very seriously.
 If children have concerns about work or relationships we have strategies for dealing with them in a sensitive and caring way.
 We work in partnership with parents and it is helpful if parents let us know of any changes in home circumstances that might affect their child.
 Personal information is, of course, treated sensitively and in confidence.

 We aim to create a healthy environment and children are not allowed to bring sweets to school.
 This includes birthday and family holiday treats.
 We do not give sweets as rewards for good behaviour or successful learning.
 We encourage children to bring their own fresh or dried fruit for morning break and to bring a fresh bottle of water into school each day in a labeled bottle.
 This ensures that children are refreshed and do not become dehydrated during the day.
-Water coolers are installed for emergency use when children forget their own bottles.
 Children are encouraged to drink sufficient water and are allowed to wear sunhats and sunglasses during the summer months.
-We ask that parents and carers apply sun cream before school as we are not allowed to do this in school.

 Wrap Around Care

-Our wrap around care is of good quality but it is limited to just under two hours overall.
-This is because provision beyond two hours would trigger a requirement for separate Ofsted registration, creating a significant workload and is not a priority in our school improvement plan.
-We run a Breakfast Club from 8.00am-8.45am.
-We also run a Care After School Club (called CASC), from 3.15 – 4.15pm.
-Both are managed at competitive prices and are available to all children who are in Y1-Y6.
+Our wrap around care is provided by our own staff who know the children well and follow school policies during these sessions.
+We run a Breakfast Club from 7.45am-8.45am.
+We also run a Care After School Club (called CASC), from 3.15 – 5.30pm.
+Both are managed at competitive prices and are available to all children who are in R-Y6.
 They are very popular and there may be a waiting list for places.
-We sometimes offer places to younger children in Reception but this depends upon numbers of children and staffing ratios.
+We sometimes offer places to younger children but this depends upon the needs of individuals, the numbers of children and staffing ratios.

 Early Morning Arrival and Supervision